raspberrypi/hats/eeprom-format.md

             [3:0] drive       0=leave at default, 1-8=drive*2mA, 9-15=reserved
             [5:4] slew        0=leave at default, 1=slew rate limiting, 2=no slew limiting, 3=reserved
             [7:6] hysteresis  0=leave at default, 1=hysteresis disabled, 2=hysteresis enabled, 3=reserved
+  1       power
+            [1:0] back_power  0=board does not back power Pi
+                              1=board back powers and can supply up to 1.3A to the Pi 2=board back powers and can supply up to 2A to the Pi 3=reserved
+                              If back_power=2 high current USB mode is automatically enabled.
-  1       reserved    set to 0
+            [7:2] reserved    set to 0
   28      1 byte per IO pin
             Bits in each byte:
             [2:0] func_sel    GPIO function as per FSEL GPIO register field in BCM2835 datasheet